-Application of design principles and creative concepts to two- and three-dimensional problems using fibers and/or fabrics.
-Exploration in a variety of mixed media techniques including fabric printing, found object weaving, papermaking and fiber manipulation.
+Application of design principles and creative concepts in two- and three-dimensional design problems using fibers and/or fabrics.
+Exploration in a variety of mixed media techniques, including fabric dying and painting, weaving, and fiber manipulation.
 Repeatable for credit to advance individual development.
 Fee.

-ART 367 fa Watercolor 3 credits
+ART 367 fa Watercolor